-Clicking the Sperry Software button displays the Sperry Software Add-ins configuration screen.
-It is on this screen that basic settings are made to control the functionality of the Add-in.
+Clicking this button displays the Sperry Software Add-ins configuration screen.
+It is on this screen that basic settings are made to control the functionality of the add-in.
+To the right of the Sperry Software button is the Timed Email Organizer toolbar button which pulls up the main window for working with the rules.